 Citation

-Jiang et al. (2019) A resource-efficient tool for mixed model association analysis of large-scale data.
-Nature Genet.
-51, 1749–1755 (2019) doi:10.1038/s41588-019-0530-8.
+Jiang L, Zheng Z, Qi T, Kemper KE, Wray NR, Visscher PM, Yang J (2019) A resource-efficient tool for mixed model association analysis of large-scale data.
+Nature Genetics, 51:1749–1755. doi:10.1038/s41588-019-0530-8.

 --make-bK-sparse 0.05 To generate a sparse genetic relationship matrix (GRM) from a full-dense GRM at a cutoff value of 0.05.
 Note:1) The full-dense GRM can be generated by the --make-grm or --make-grm-part option (see the GRM page); 2) We also have an R-script to generate a family relatedness matrix (FAM, the sparse GRM constructed from expected relatedness coefficients between related individuals), without the need of calculating a full-dense GRM.
 It only requires the input of a PLINK .fam file and a table that describes the pedigree information of the cohort.